 About 3 to 8 percent of pregnant women in the United States develop gestational diabetes.
 As with type 2 diabetes, gestational diabetes occurs more often in some ethnic groups and among women with a family history of diabetes.
 Gestational diabetes is caused by the hormones of pregnancy or a shortage of insulin.
 Women with gestational diabetes may not experience any symptoms.

-Gestational diabetes is diagnosed based on blood glucose levels measured during the OGTT.
+Gestational diabetes is diagnosed based on blood glucose levels measured during the oral glucose tolerance test.
 Glucose levels are normally lower during pregnancy, so the cutoff levels for diagnosis of diabetes in pregnancy are lower.
 Blood glucose levels are measured before a woman drinks a beverage containing glucose.
 Then levels are checked 1, 2, and 3 hours afterward.
-If a woman has two blood glucose levels meeting or exceeding any of the following numbers, she has gestational diabetes: a fasting blood glucose level of 95 mg/dL, a 1-hour level of 180 mg/dL, a 2-hour level of 155 mg/dL, or a 3-hour level of 140 mg/dL.
+If a woman has two blood glucose levels meeting or exceeding any of the following numbers, she has gestational diabetes: a fasting blood glucose level of 95 milligrams per deciliter (mg/dL), a 1-hour level of 180 mg/dL, a 2-hour level of 155 mg/dL, or a 3-hour level of 140 mg/dL.

 People with pre-diabetes have blood glucose levels that are higher than normal but not high enough for a diagnosis of diabetes.
 This condition raises the risk of developing type 2 diabetes, heart disease, and stroke.

 Pre-diabetes is also called impaired fasting glucose (IFG) or impaired glucose tolerance (IGT), depending on the test used to diagnose it.
-Some people have both IFG and IGT.
+Some people have both of these conditions.

-Pre-diabetes is becoming more common in the United States, according to new estimates provided by the U.S. Department of Health and Human Services.
-About 40 percent of U.S. adults ages 40 to 74—or 41 million people—had pre-diabetes in 2000.
-New data suggest that at least 54 million U.S. adults had pre-diabetes in 2002.
+Pre-diabetes is becoming more common in the United States.
+About 35 percent of U.S. adults older than 20—or 79 million people—had pre-diabetes in 2010.
 Many people with pre-diabetes go on to develop type 2 diabetes within 10 years.

 The good news is that if you have pre-diabetes, you can do a lot to prevent or delay diabetes.
 Studies have clearly shown that you can lower your risk of developing diabetes by losing 5 to 7 percent of your body weight through diet and increased physical activity.
-A major study of more than 3,000 people with IGT, a form of pre-diabetes, found that diet and exercise resulting in a 5 to 7 percent weight loss—about 10 to 14 pounds in a person who weighs 200 pounds—lowered the incidence of type 2 diabetes by nearly 60 percent.
+One study of people with pre-diabetes found that diet and exercise resulting in a 5 to 7 percent weight loss—about 10 to 14 pounds in a person who weighs 200 pounds—lowered the rate of type 2 diabetes by nearly 60 percent.
 Study participants lost weight by cutting fat and calories in their diet and by exercising (most chose walking) at least 30 minutes a day, 5 days a week.

 Diabetes is widely recognized as one of the leading causes of death and disability in the United States.
-In 2002, it was the sixth leading cause of death.
-However, diabetes is likely to be underreported as the underlying cause of death on death certificates.
-About 65 percent of deaths among those with diabetes are attributed to heart disease and stroke.
+In 2007, it was the seventh leading cause of death.
+However, about 65 percent of deaths among those with diabetes are attributed to heart disease and stroke.

 Diabetes is associated with long-term complications that affect almost every part of the body.
 The disease often leads to blindness, heart and blood vessel disease, stroke, kidney failure, amputations, and nerve damage.
 Uncontrolled diabetes can complicate pregnancy, and birth defects are more common in babies born to women with diabetes.